Madiun

 Madiun (ꦑꦸꦛꦩꦝꦶꦪꦸꦤ꧀) is city in the western part of East Java, Indonesia, known for its agricultural center.
 The city has been administratively separate from the surrounding Madiun Regency since the formation of the two bodies in 1950, but the city remained the seat of the regency administration until 2010.
-Madiun is commonly known as "Kota Gadis", which is an acronym for "Trading, Education and Industrial City" in Indonesian and sometimes known as Milaan van Java in Dutch language.
+Madiun is commonly known as "Kota Gadis", which is an acronym for "Trading, Education and Industrial City" in Indonesian and is also sometimes known as Milaan van Java in the Dutch language.

-Madiun, located 169 km southwest of Surabaya and 38 km southeast of Ngawi, covers an area of 33.23 km2, and had a population of 170,964 at the 2010 Census and 195,175 at the 2020 Census; the latest official estimate (as of mid 2024) is 201,733 (comprising 99,077 males and 102,656 females).
+Madiun, located 169 km southwest of Surabaya and 38 km southeast of Ngawi, covers an area of 33.23 km2, and had a population of 170,964 at the 2010 Census and 195,175 at the 2020 Census; the latest official estimate (as of mid 2025) is 200,653 (comprising 98,485 males and 102,168 females).
 This city is an average of 63 m above sea level and lies on the Madiun River, a tributary of the Bengawan Solo River.
 It is surrounded by a number of mountains, including Mount Wilis (2,169 m) to the east, to the south the Kapur Selatan range (500–1000 m) and to the west Mount Lawu (3,285 m).
 Madiun has an average temperature of 20–35 C.

 Administrative districts

-The city is divided into three districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and 2020 Census, together with the official estimates for mid 2024.
+The city is divided into three districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and 2020 Census, together with the official estimates for mid 2025.
 The table also includes the locations of the district administrative centres, the number of administrative villages (urban kelurahan) in each district, and its postal codes.